Art transport through the ages: How Marie Antoinette's legacy finds its way into the digital age

 Challenges to art transport are increasing in the digital age

-demands of transporting art are just as challenging as in the past.
+are demands of transporting art just as challenging as in the past.
 Where once bumpy country roads existed, today there are the efficient packing lines and conveyor belts of large shipping companies.

 The art market has long since become globalized; thanks to the internet and e-commerce, collectors from all over the world can participate in online auctions or purchase artworks via online platforms.